 “Industries in the UK and China have developed very fast, and the economy is booming.
 But the environment is suffering.

 “These technologies can provide heating and cooling to buildings alongside extremely low energy bills and near-to-zero carbon emissions.
 Thus creating comfortable room conditions, reduced air pollution, and improved health and living standards.” - Professor Xudong Zhao

-Innovate UK’s Newton Fund: China Guangdong Programme has also pledged their support to the ETRU.
+Innovate UK’s Newton Fund: China Guangdong Programme has also pledged their support to the CSET.
 Their funding will help to develop an advanced, cloud-computing platform for carbon management and eco-design on an urban level.